sitphp/commands/doc/3_tools.bloc_tool.md

 ## Verbosity

-And a bloc can easily be displayed or not depending on the verbosity.
+You can decide to display a bloc or not depending on the verbosity.
 Also content can easily be added, prepended, cleared or not depending on the verbosity.

 In the following example, the bloc will only be displayed with the "--verbose", or the "--debug" options.